 No ladies, no kids, no corporate board meetings, just acres and acres of pristine, rolling hills with an elusive little white ball giving the guys an endless supply of material for jokes and stories.

-On DAY ONE of your escape, drop into the Sunrise Diner downtown and fuel up with an omelet the size of your plate.
+On DAY ONE of your escape, drop into Town & Gown Bistro in West Lafayette and fuel up with an omelet the size of your plate.
 Then head to West Lafayette and tee off at Hale Irwin designed, Coyote Crossing.
 Named 2005 Indiana “Course of the Year” by the National Golf Course Owners Association, and a 4 1/2 star rating in Golf Digest’s “Best Places to Play”.
 Hale Irwin himself would agree as he describes the course as “near perfect, with views of open meadows and mature wooded areas.”

 Reward the winner by letting him buy a round at Lafayette Brewing Company.
 Choose from a wide selection of handcrafted ales brewed in the Old World tradition that make the perfect complement to the tasty pub fare and live entertainment served up at this award winning restaurant.